druid-io/druid-io.github.io/druid-powered.md

 Zuoyebang(http://www.zuoyebang.com/) is the most used K12 education platform，7 out of every 10 K12 users are using Zuoyebang。At Zuoyebang DataPlatform Group ,We use the druid in the advertising scene, mainly related to advertising display, click, billing and other functions.
 The performance and timeliness of druid can meet our OLAP queries very well.

+## Youzan

+China Youzan is a SaaS company which principally engaged in retail science and technology.
+We use Druid for business intelligence(BI) analytics and application performance management(APM) metrics

 [Add Your Company](https://github.com/druid-io/druid-io.github.io/blob/src/druid-powered.md)